-Opioid agonist therapy (OAT) involves taking medications like buprenorphine and naloxone or methadone to treat opioid use disorder.
+Opioid agonist therapy (OAT) involves taking medications like oral buprenorphine/naloxone, methadone or injectable extended-release buprenorphine to treat opioid use disorder.
 These medications reduce cravings for opioids and help to manage withdrawal symptoms.

 OAT can help improve stability and day-to-day functioning.
 For some people, OAT can be a long-term treatment and for others it may be shorter term.